cemalokten/cemalokten/README.md

 ### About
 Hi my name is Cemal (Je-mal), I am a Junior full stack developer at [`Yalla Coop`](https://github.com/yalla-coop/)

-I graduated from the `Founders and Coders` bootcamp in 2021 and started at Yalla Coop as an apprentice soon after; I have recently graduated from the `Level 4 Software Developer apprenticeship` with a grade of `distinction`.
+I graduated from the `Founders and Coders` bootcamp in 2021 and started at Yalla Coop as a Junior Developer soon after; I have recently graduated from the `Level 4 Software Developer apprenticeship` with a grade of `distinction`.

 You can see my portfolio site [`here`](https://cem.al)

-In my free time I like to climb, take photographs and make things.

 ### Latest Projects